a-sinclaire/ameliasweep/README.md

 *Hint: you can use `Home`, `End`, `PageUp`, and `PageDown` to traverse faster*

+# Customization:
+Many features of the game can be customized by editing values in the `config.yaml`, which is located *[Right now it is just in the same folder as the executable, but this will likely change in the future]*.
+If a config file does not exist one will be generated for you when you run the game.

 ## Game Customization:
 Highscores can only be distinguished for the preset difficulties.
 Custom games all have the label `CUSTOM`.
 You can modify what your own presets look like by modifying the values in the `config.yaml` file under `SETUP`.
 This allows you to define the board height, width, and ratio of mines.
 The ratio should be a value between 0 and 1.